thesadru/genshinstats/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/thesadru/genshinstats)](https://github.com/thesadru/genshinstats/graphs/code-frequency)
 [![License](https://img.shields.io/github/license/thesadru/genshinstats)](https://github.com/thesadru/genshinstats/blob/master/LICENSE)

+THIS IS THE 1.4 DEV VERSION, THE SCRIPT IS CURRENTLY VERY UNSTABLE

 This project is meant to be a wrapper for the Genshin Impact's [hoyolab.com](https://www.hoyolab.com/genshin/) api.
 The api endpoints used in this project are not publicly known but are free to use for third party tools, so I have decided to get these a bit more publicity by making a wrapper for them.